 Is Family Day a Public Holiday in Canada?

-Yes, Family Day is considered a public statutory holiday in the 5 provinces that celebrate it:
+Yes, Family Day is considered a public statutory holiday in the 5 provinces that celebrate it, as mentioned above.
+This gives most citizens the day off from school and work, similar to holidays like Christmas.
+Here’s a general overview:

 So, in general, provincial services close on Family Day, but federal operations remain open.
 Some private businesses choose to stay open or offer holiday discounts/events.